 5 Overrated Content Marketing Tactics Being Used Today

-Content marketing is asserted as the crucial tactic among the number of social media strategies.
+Content marketing is touted as the one big thing that can do wonders for your business or brand.
 It’s defined as the creation and sharing of content, be it blog posts, social media status updates, videos, and even memes, with the purpose of acquiring customers.

 In other words, it's communicating the value of a product or service in order to create brand awareness, attract new customers, and even re-engage existing customers.

 You've probably heard of the importance of content marketing a hundred times over.
-No one can deny the long-term impact content marketing has on boosting brand awareness, attracting new customers and landing business development deals.
-However, have you taken the time to think about the effectiveness of the numerous content marketing strategies that exist?
+No one can deny the long-term impact content marketing has on boosting brand awareness, attracting new customers and landing more business deals.
+However, have you taken the time to think about the effectiveness of the multitude of content marketing strategies that exist today?

 1. Content Curation